CampusAI/CampusAI.github.io/_lectures/lecture_10/lecture10.md

 If frame the MDP as a tree (nodes are states and edges are actions), we could traverse it to find the value of each state and get an optimal policy.
 Nevertheless, the complete traversal of these trees is computationally prohibiting.
-Therefore, MCTS proposes taking only few steps from the root and approximating the value of the last visited states by running a simple policy from them (e.g. for small action spaces random policies work decently ok).
+Therefore, MCTS proposes taking only few steps from the root and approximating the value of the last visited states by running a simple policy from them (for small action spaces random policies work decently ok).

 {% include figure.html url="/_lectures/lecture_10/mcts.png" description="Monte Carlo shallow tree search traversal combined with simple policy to approximate state values." %}